kwatsen/xiax/README.md

 Extract the content of `<artwork>` and `<sourcecode>` elements, having an "originalSrc" attribute set, into the specified extraction directory.

-If no extraction directory is specified, the current working directory is used.
-The `<artwork>` and `<sourcecode>` elements are extracted into subdirectories as specified by the "originalSrc" attribute.
-Directories will be created as needed.
+If the "destination" parameter ends with ".xml", the argument is used to determined both the extraction directory, as well as the unpacked draft name.
+Note: the "unpacked" (or "primed") XML file is extracted only when the destination parameter ends with ".xml".

-If the "destination" parameter is ends with ".xml", the argument is used to determined both the destination directory, as well as the unpacked draft name.
+If the "destination" parameter is present, but does not end with ".xml", then the argument is used only to determined the extraction directory (the unpacked draft XML file will not be saved).

-If the "destination" parameter is present, but does not end with ".xml", then the argument is used only to determined the destination directory for unpacking the artwork and sourcecode elements (the unpacked draft XML file will not be saved).
+If the "destination" parameter is not provided, then the current working directory is used as the extraction directory.
+This is the same as if "./" were passed.

-If the "destination" parameter is not provided, then the current working directory is used.
+Only `<artwork>` and `<sourcecode>` elements have the "originalSrc" attribute set are extracted.
+The extracted files are relative to the extraction directory.
+Subdirectories will be created as needed.

 It is an error if any file already exists, unless the "force" flag is specified, in which case the file will be overwritten.

 The source XML file is never modified.

 ## Round-tripping